UCSB hosts Grant and Duquesne

 UCSB Gauchos (4-1) at Duquesne Dukes (5-1)

 The Gauchos are 0-1 on the road.
-UCSB is second in the Big West with 15.8 assists per game led by Ajay Mitchell averaging 6.2.
+UCSB scores 71.6 points and has outscored opponents by 9.0 points per game.

-TOP PERFORMERS: Grant averages 3.5 made 3-pointers per game for the Dukes, scoring 19.2 points while shooting 53.8% from beyond the arc.
-Tre Williams is shooting 51.1% and averaging 8.5 points for Duquesne.
+TOP PERFORMERS: Grant is scoring 19.2 points per game and averaging 4.3 rebounds for the Dukes.
+Quincy McGriff is averaging 1.3 made 3-pointers for Duquesne.

-Mitchell is scoring 15.2 points per game and averaging 3.2 rebounds for the Gauchos.
-Miles Norris is averaging 12.0 points and 7.4 rebounds for UCSB.
+Ajay Mitchell is averaging 15.2 points, 6.2 assists and 2.4 steals for the Gauchos.
+Miles Norris is averaging 12 points and 7.4 rebounds for UCSB.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.